radiusxyz/bolt/testnets/holesky/README.md

 validators and an operator.
 An operator is only real in the sense that its private key will be used to sign commitments on the corresponding validators' sidecars.
-However, we need a way to logically connect validators to an on-chain address associated with some stake, which is what the operator is.
+However, we need a way to logically connect validators to an on-chain address associated with some stake, which is what the operator abstraction takes care of.

 **In the next sections we assume you have saved the private key corresponding to the operator address in `$OPERATOR_SK`.** This private key will be read by the